-Being born in Cardiff gave Jo a great head start as a singer.
-After studying with Louise Ryan, she won the South Glamorgan Young Singer award at the age of 18 and was invited to sing for the Cardiff Rotary Club at the Cardiff International Arena.
-Following her studies with Clare-Louise Lucas and Julia Melinek at the London College of Music, Jo recorded a demo CD which found its way into the hands of a Classic FM producer.
+Jo loves nothing more than to perform and entertain with her voice.
+She started singing with Louise Ryan in Cardiff, where she entered various Eisteddfods, culminating in her winning the South Glamorgan Young Singer award at the age of 18 and being invited to sing for the Cardiff Rotary Club at the Cardiff International Arena.
+Soon after Jo was compelled to move to London where she embarked upon private lessons with professional singers Claire-Louise Lucas and Julia Melinek.
+She recorded a demo CD which found its way into the hands of a Classic FM producer.
 Her performance of Puccini’s ‘O Mio Babbino Caro’ debuted on their Sky TV channel and as a result of this, she sang in major advertising campaigns including Fiat Punto, the Discovery Channel and Sky Sports.

 “Jo Westaway, soprano, was in excellent voice, her crystal clear diction and lovely presence enhancing the production”

 “The Seraphs, particularly Jo Westaway in Song of Songs, were superb”

 “The mood changed to deep sensuality and ecstatic rapture in the Song of Songs, with Jo Westaway taking the challenging soprano part”

 Christopher Smith, Eastern Daily Press, 4 July 2017

 “The soloists were amazing…the soaring soprano of Jo Westaway rang around the Minster”

 Tony Mallion, Great Yarmouth Mercury, 19 June 2015

 “The outstanding voice of the Welsh singer Jo Westaway stood out, for the technical prowess, and the ability of her singing to convey emotion”

 Giovanni Greto, AgoraVox Italia, Venice, May 2015.